Works#2019

 Hida Space Science Museum Kamioka Lab

-Kamioka-cho, Hida City, Gifu Prefecture, is home to many research centers dedicated to exploring the mysteries of the universe and elementary particles.
-The Hida Space Science Museum KamiokaLab was opened at the roadside station "Sukai Dome Kamioka" as a place open to all to widely disseminate the appeal of research conducted using experimental equipment hidden 1,000 meters underground in the mountains of Hida, and to create new relationships between science and society.
-Neutrinos (※1) are mysterious elementary particles that are being researched around the world.
-The world's largest underground neutrino observation device, Super-Kamiokande (※2), which observes neutrinos, holds the key to unraveling the unsolved mysteries of the universe through neutrino research.
-KamiokaLab aims to provide a space where visitors can experience the mysterious properties of neutrinos and travel between the macroscopic world of the universe and the microscopic world of neutrinos, away from the everyday. *1: Neutral means neutral, meaning that it has no electric charge, and ino means small (in Italian).
-It is a mysterious particle and is being studied around the world. *2: Super-Kamiokande: The world's largest underground neutrino observation device operated by the Institute for Cosmic Ray Research, University of Tokyo.
-In addition to investigating the properties of neutrinos themselves, they are trying to use neutrinos to shed light on the history of the universe.
-[Customer's Issues/Requests] ・To allow many people to experience Super-Kamiokande, which only about 1,000 people per year visit the general public, at this facility. ・To get many visitors interested in the activities and physics of Super-Kamiokande through the displays.
-[Solution] ・To allow many visitors to experience and learn through realistic large-screen images and games that are easy for visitors to understand.
-[Customer's comments] It seems that NOMURA Co.'s planning skills are behind the creation of this attractive facility, despite the lack of curators specializing in the research fields of the exhibits. <Our project members> [Sales and project management] Haruya Miwa [Planning] Katsumi Hara, Kyohei Kishida [design, layout] Koki Mizuno, Tadashi Yuasa [Production and construction] Hayato Ichimata, Nanae Hori, Toshiyuki Suzuki, Katsumi Yamada, Yoshimasa Shimoide
+Kamioka Town, Hida City, Gifu Prefecture, is home to a cluster of research centers dedicated to exploring the mysteries of the universe and elementary particles.
+The Hida Space Science Museum, KamiokaLab, opened at the roadside station "Sukai Dome Kamioka" as a space open to all, aiming to widely communicate the fascinating research conducted using experimental equipment hidden 1,000 meters underground in the Hida mountains and foster new relationships between science and society.
+Neutrinos (*1), mysterious elementary particles shrouded in mystery, are being studied worldwide.
+Super-Kamiokande (*2), the world's largest underground neutrino observatory, observes them and holds the key to unlocking the unsolved mysteries of the universe through neutrino research.
+KamiokaLab aims to introduce the mysterious properties of neutrinos and provide a space where visitors can experience an escape from everyday life, traveling between the macroscopic world of the universe and the microscopic world of neutrinos. *1: A type of elementary particle whose name means "neutral" (having no electric charge) and "ino" (small) (Italian), it is a mysterious particle shrouded in mystery and is being studied worldwide. *2: Super-Kamiokande: The world's largest underground neutrino observation device, operated by the Institute for Cosmic Ray Research, University of Tokyo.
+In addition to investigating the properties of neutrinos themselves, the facility aims to shed light on the history of the universe using neutrinos.
+[Customer Challenges/Requests] ・To allow many people to experience Super-Kamiokande, which is currently open to only about 1,000 members of the public per year, through this facility. ・To encourage many visitors to become interested in the activities and physics of Super-Kamiokande through the facility.
+[Solution] ・To allow many visitors to experience and learn through immersive large-screen videos and games that are easy for visitors to understand.
+[Customer Feedback] displays NOMURA Co.,Ltd. Ltd.'s planning skills are believed to be the driving force behind the creation of this attractive facility, despite the lack of curators specializing in the research fields of the exhibits. <Our project members> [Sales and project management] Haruya Miwa [Planning] Katsumi Hara, Kyohei Kishida [design, layout] Koki Mizuno, Tadashi Yuasa [Production and construction] Hayato Ichimada, Nanae Hori, Toshiyuki Suzuki, Katsumi Yamada, Yoshimasa Shimoide

 #public